Saatse Boot

+Sign at Lutepää Triangle where it goes through Russian territory.
+The sign at Saatse Boot is similarly worded.

 Background

 The current Estonian–Russian border was established in 1944 when about 3,000 km^{2} of Estonian territory was transferred to the Russian Soviet Federative Socialist Republic.
 Land transfers continued for the next decades.
 In 1957, the Supreme Soviet of the Soviet Union authorized small exchange of territories in the administrative border area south of Lake Peipus, forming the now Russian semi-exclave of Dubki and the Saatse Boot.

 During the Soviet occupation, it was the boundary between two constituent republics of the Soviet Union.
 Estonia regained independence in 1991 and since then the same border (officially referred to as 'line of control' by Estonia) has been the international border between the two countries.
 The border is oddly shaped because the land parcel belonged to a farm that was administratively part the village of Gorodishche (until 1944 Linnaste village in Estonian Petseri County's Järvesuu Parish) located 1.5 km further east.
 The farmhouse in the boot has been abandoned since Estonia regained independence.
 Its last owner is said to live in Estonia.
 He was not allowed to turn off from the road starting and ending in Estonian territory, to the road leading to the farmhouse hundred metres from the road.